IDI-Systems/idi-cpp-template/README.md

 Includes are structured in a specific way to easily enable the installation or inclusion of headers from the project in other projects.

-The include folder in each component contains exactly one subfolder that is named after the CMake `IDI_PROJECT_NAME` configuration value.
+The include folder in each component contains exactly one subfolder that is named after the CMake `IDICMAKE_PROJECT_NAME` configuration value.
 Inside that folder exists any interface header files that can be used with **static** libraries.
 In addition, a folder called `public` contains any headers that are used as header interfaces to a **shared** library.
 These generally will be C exported interfaces for shared object ABI compatibility.

 Any header files that are not to be consumed by end-users should _not_ be included in the `include` folder structure.
 Those headers will remain private to the project and it's components (there is currently no way to restrict headers to _just_ the component in which it lives).